 However, we need to start things off with something rather important, you.

 Golden Bullmastiff Retriever Puppies – Before You Buy…

 Before you go ahead and buy a Golden Bullmastiff Retriever, there are a number of important points that you need to consider.

 Ultimately, you have to be honest with yourself when it comes to your understanding of the breed as well as your ability to care for them correctly.

-With a breed such as this, fewer people are aware of what their needs may be, but then there is also a very real need for you to be aware of your own individual capabilities.
+With a breed such as this, fewer people are aware of what their needs may be, but then there is also a very real need for you to be aware of your capabilities.

-What we recommend is for you to just take a few moments and carefully consider your own abilities.
+What we recommend is for you to just take a few moments and carefully consider your abilities.
 Perhaps even seek answers to questions such as:

 - How much do you know about the breed?